Wooden Bleachers: 1912-1926

 Green Monster Netting: 1936-2002

 To protect the windows of businesses on Lansdowne Street, the Red Sox erected a 23-foot-high net that stretched the entire length above the left field wall in 1936.
 This simple barrier remained in place until the Monster Seats were erected following the 2002 season.

 To retrieve balls hit into the netting after a game, groundskeepers would scale a ladder affixed to the wall that extended above the upper-left portion of the manual scoreboard, 13 feet above the ground, to the top of the wall.
-The ladder actually remained in place for several seasons after the netting was removed and, as before, any ball that struck the ladder remained in play.
-It was finally removed before the 2013 season.
+The ladder remains in place as the sole reminder of what was and, as before, any ball that strikes it remains in play.

 Most agree that it was Boston-area television sports reporters who originated the myth, which gained further credibility when it was repeated by several respected online sources.
 However, according to ground rules listed at the official online site for the Red Sox at the time, there was no mention of a ground-rule triple, making it nothing more than a tall tale.

 406 Club: 1988-2005